01 of 02

 - Locate new mounting holes: using the bracket of your new curved shower rod as a template, hold the bracket up to the wall with the top hole of the bracket over the top or outer-most old mounting hole.
 Making sure it is level, mark the location of the bottom hole of the bracket on the wall.

-Install plastic wall anchors: install plastic wall anchors as described in Installing a Plastic Wall Anchor for each of the new bottom holes.
+Install plastic wall anchors: install plastic wall anchors for each of the new bottom holes.
 Remove and replace any old, mangled plastic wall anchors from the old top holes with new plastic anchors if necessary.

 If your old shower curtain mounting bracket was installed with the holes oriented horizontally instead of vertically, you need to use the screw hole furthest from the tub as the top hole of the new bracket.
 If the new bracket does not cover the other old hole, then it will need to be patched, and the wall touched up with paint.